department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/notification-preferences/discovery-and-research/usability-study-jan-2023/research-plan.md

 VA notifications cover a broad spectrum of VA services, and managing settings is something Veterans may do at any stage from Starting Up through Aging.

 ## Research goals
-1. Understand how our single page, auto-save works for users when all known notifications are represented.
+1. Learn how our single page, auto-save works for users when all known notifications are represented.
 2. Learn what information needs to be surfaced make the current settings and options clear to people.

 ### Outcome